Thando-mncube/Thando-mncube/README.md

-👋 Hi, I’m @Nobuhle Nothando Mncube but i prefare the name Thando
+👋 Hi, I’m @Nobuhle Nothando Mncube
 👀 I’m interested in building software that’s practical, impactful, and fun to use — especially in education, business, and everyday life.
 🌱 I’m currently doing my BCom Honours in Information Systems, focusing on personal projects ranging from software development to data analytics.
 💞️ I’m looking to collaborate on exciting projects involving Python, SQL, or anything that blends code and creativity.